Maxwell House: Decaffeinated coffee

 At the same time, it introduced a decaffeinated version of its long-established, lighter-tasting Yuban brand on the West Coast.
 Maxwell House Instant Decaffeinated Coffee came to store shelves in 1985.
 A further modification of the decaf theme, Maxwell House Lite, a reduced-caffeine blend, was introduced nationally in 1992 by Kraft General Foods and in its instant form the following year.

 Advertising

 1920s advertising campaign

 During the 1920s, the Maxwell House brand began to be extensively advertised across the US.
 Total advertising expenditures rose from $19,955 in 1921 to $276,894 in 1924.
 The brand was cited as the most well-known coffee brand in a 1925 study of consumer goods.

 Radio

 Maxwell House was the sponsor of Maxwell House Coffee Time, which ran from 1937 to 1949 and featured Baby Snooks (a character portrayed by Fanny Brice), Charles Ruggles, Frank Morgan, Topper, and George Burns and Gracie Allen over the years in a predominately radio comedy and variety format.
 Maxwell House also sponsored The Goldbergs series on radio and later on television.

-Maxwell House was also the sponsor of the radio version of Father Knows Best.
-Each episode began with the youngest daughter asking, "Mother, is Maxwell House really the best coffee in the whole world?", to which the mother would reply, "Well, your father says so, and Father Knows Best!"
-It was later replaced by Postum, a hot caffeine-free beverage that was touted as a calming beverage that would neither keep you up nor make you jittery.

-On Canadian television in the early 1980s, actor Ricardo Montalbán promoted Maxwell House in commercials with the theme "Morning and Maxwell House".
-In 1985, the company switched to more upbeat "Me and Max" campaigns with the common tagline "Hugga Mugga Max" and "Good to the last drop".